michaelangelo-kodjoe/mapping_earthquakes/README.md

 # mapping_earthquakes

+## Overview
-The goal of this analysis is to build off of the earthquake maps and create three more maps.
-The first to detect tectonic plates location on the earth, the second to indicate earthquakes with a magnitude greater than 4.5, and the third to add a dark-layered map.
+The goal of this analysis is to build earthquake maps with 3 different types of map layers depicting 3 different overlays.
+The first to detect tectonic plates location on the earth.
+The second is show all major earthquakes around the world.
+Third is to then indicate earthquakes with a magnitude greater than 5.